denystrypolskyi/time-2-num/README.md

 ## 📋 About

-This app challenges your memory by showing you a number that you need to remember within 10 seconds.
-The game continues until you provide an incorrect answer.
-There is also a leaderboard where you can compare your results with other players and see how you rank.
+A web app designed to enhance your memory skills by challenging you to remember and write numbers of varying lengths.
+You’re shown a number for 10 seconds and must write it accurately to continue.
+Compete with others and track your performance on the leaderboard to see how you rank.

 ## 🛠️ Tech Stack